JGuetschow/PRIMAP-hist/README.md

 ## Issues

-Please report issues you encounter when using the dataset in the [issue tracker](https://github.com/JGuetschow/PRIMAP-hist/issues) of this repository or by sending an email to Johannes Gütschow (johannes.guetschow@pik-potsdam.de).
+Please report issues you encounter when using the dataset in the [issue tracker](https://github.com/JGuetschow/PRIMAP-hist/issues) of this repository or by sending an email to Johannes Gütschow (mail@johannes-guetschow.de).